-According to Panchanga Nirnayak Samiti Nepal and Dharmodaya Sabha, the best time for Tika in Dashain festival of Nepal is 8.45 Am in the morning.
+According to Panchanga Nirnayak Samiti Nepal and Dharmodaya Sabha, the best time for Tika in Dashain festival of Nepal is 11.30 Am in the morning.
 As we know that Panchanga Nirnayak Samiti, Nepal is the authorized entrusted body for bringing out Nepali calendar.
-It is informed that best and auspicious time for receiving Dashain Tika is 8.45 am.
-Senior astrologer and culture expert Ramchandra Gautam informed this information about the best time for tika at a press meet in the Kathmandu, the Capital of Nepal.
+It is informed that best and auspicious time for receiving Dashain Tika is 11.55 am.
+Senior astrologer, culture expert and religious people informed us that about the best time for tika or best time to put tika is 9.15 in the morning.
+But the suitable time for Vijaya Dashami time will 9:15 AM.
+So, दशैंको टिकाको साइत is 9.15 AM in the morning.
 He also added that best time or auspicious time for Ghatasthapana is 10.45 am.

 As we know that the tenth day of the festival Dashain is called as the ‘Dashami’ or ‘Vijayadashami’.
 Tika is the best ritual thing amidst Nepalese during the Dashain festival in Nepal.
 Tika is a mixture of rice, yogurt, and vermillion which is prepared by the women of the family.
 This preparation is known as “tika”.
 This is prepared only on the 10th day of Dashain, ‘Dashami’.
 On that auspicious day, elder members or relatives of the family put this prepared Tika and Jamara on the forehead of younger members or relatives to bless them with abundance in the upcoming years.
 The red also symbolizes the blood in the Nepali culture that ties the family together.
 And Tika is sewn in the Ghatasthapana, first day of Dashain.